 This is the power move.
 Screaming Frog lets you set up custom extraction using XPath or CSS selectors.
 We configure it to extract <script type="application/ld+json"> from every page, then export to a spreadsheet.

-This lets us verify that every single page has valid schema markup without clicking through hundreds of URLs manually.
-When you're running headless CMS sites generating pages from structured content, schema consistency is everything.
+This verifies that every page has valid schema markup without clicking through hundreds of URLs manually.
+On headless CMS sites generating pages from structured content, schema consistency matters.

 //script[@type='application/ld+json']